PUT-PTM/DiscoPlayer/README.md

 ```

 ## How to compile
 Any compiler should do the job.
-We recommend using System Workbech as we did.
+We recommend using System Workbench as we did.
 ## Future improvements
 Our main goal for that moment is to achieve even better disco light implementation to make it work like a charm.
 ## Attributions